Jessa Duggar Seewald — Viewers See Baby Names In Her Posts

 Whether it’s a matter of privacy, a desire not to hear public opinions on the name before the ink is dry on Baby Seewald’s birth certificate, or another reason, the Duggar daughter and her husband Ben Seewald have expressed an intent to do the same this time around, even holding back the expected sex of the baby from the rest of the Duggar and Seewald families.

 As for the baby’s name, last time around, Jessa and Ben kept that a secret from the public even days after his birth.
 It’s not clear if she intends to hold her secret as long this time.
-However, the Duggar Family Blog reports that as of Sunday, three days past her due date, Jessa still hadn’t selected a name.
+However, the Duggar Family Blog reports that as of Sunday, three days past her due date, Jessa still hasn’t selected a name.

 Here’s where the speculation from Duggar fans (and not-so-much fans) comes in.
-Jessa and Ben Seewald named their first child Spurgeon, after Charles Spurgeon, an evangelical preacher Christianity Today describes as ‘fiercely anti-Catholic.’
+Jessa and Ben Seewald named their first child Spurgeon, after Charles Spurgeon, an evangelical preacher Christianity Today describes as “fiercely anti-Catholic.”

-‘Spurgeon,’ of course, isn’t nearly as common a name as ‘Charles,’ but those who had followed the Seewald couple closely realized there had been earlier clues in their social media.
+Spurgeon, of course, isn’t nearly as common a name as Charles, but those who had followed the Seewald couple closely realized there had been earlier clues in their social media.
 Ben and Jessa shared quotes and sermons from Charles Spurgeon on their social media not only during Jessa’s pregnancy, but, in Ben’s case, even before he and Jessa were wed.

 The Scripture does not say, "Ye must be improved," but, "Ye must be born again." -Spurgeon